MontyBurnz/100DaysOfCode/README.md

 ## Day 3 ##
 9th March 2023
 ### Today's Progress: ###
-* Resumed 'Responsive Web Design' course at freecodecamp
+* Resumed 'Responsive Web Design' course at freecodecamp.
 * Started to get familiar with variables in CSS by building a city skyline image.
 * Cloned the repo for this journal using Git Bash & started updating it with VS code instead of completing it all on the website.